• /

 Install agent and daemon in different containers

-Installing the agent and daemon in different containers is supported on PHP agnet versions 9.2 and higher.
+Installing the agent and daemon in different containers is supported starting with New Relic PHP agent release 9.2.0.

 To see an example application, go to New Relic's Support Forum.
 If you're using short-lived application containers, we recommend you use a separate container for the PHP agent's daemon.